 Brennan graduated from Northeastern University in 2006 with a degree in sociology.
 While a student at Northeastern he worked with the Huskies football program as a work study assistant in 2003.
 A native of Cambridge, he attended Cambridge Rindge and Latin School.

-Kenn Jones is entering his fourth season at MIT.
+Kenn Jones is entering his fifth season at MIT.
 He will continue working as a defensive backs coach in 2014, focusing primarily on the safeties.

 Prior to MIT, he worked coaching youth athletics, and held a seat on the board of a Cambridge based youth sports and leadership non-profit organization.
 As a youth coach he helped lead the Cambridge Falcons football program to back-to-back division titles from 2010-2011.
 The 2010 team also went on to win their first regional and state championships in program history.